Nana Foulland

-Nana F. Foulland (born October 21, 1995) is an American professional basketball player for Boulazac Basket Dordogne of LNB Pro B. He played college basketball for Bucknell University, where he was named Patriot League Player of the Year and Patriot Defensive Player of the Year in 2017.
+Nana F. Foulland (born October 21, 1995) is a former American professional basketball player who last played for Boulazac Basket Dordogne of LNB Pro B. He played college basketball for Bucknell University, where he was named Patriot League Player of the Year and Patriot Defensive Player of the Year in 2017.

 Early life and college career

 Foulland attended Berks Catholic High School in Reading, Pennsylvania.
 He committed to play college basketball for the Bucknell Bison.

 As a freshman at Bucknell, he was named to the Patriot League All-Rookie Team.
 In his sophomore season, Foulland averaged 11.8 points and 6.9 points per game and was named second-team all-Patriot League.

 At the close of his junior season, Foulland was named Patriot League Player of the Year, conference Defensive Player of the Year and an honorable mention All-American by the Associated Press.
 Foulland led the Bison to conference regular season and tournament championships and a berth in the 2017 NCAA tournament.

 Prior to the start of the 2017–18 season, Foulland was picked to repeat as Patriot League Player of the Year as Bucknell was picked to repeat as Patriot League champions.
 He was also named to the preseason Karl Malone Award watch list.
 On December 22, 2017, Foulland scored a career-high 30 points in a win over La Salle, shooting 12–15 from the floor.

 Following his senior season, Foulland was again named First-Team All-Patriot League.